 Accordingly, the SASB is creating Sector Advisory Groups comprised of volunteer industry experts to advise the SASB on matters of implementation and emerging issues that should be considered in the standards development process.

-A call for volunteers.
 We are seeking individuals from leading public companies, financial institutions, and/or third parties with industry expertise who are committed to improving the quality and comparability of sustainability-related disclosure to investors.
 Apart from the above, here is what’s involved:

 Sector Advisory Group members will benefit from having input into the SASB standards implementation process as well as a chance to shape the SASB board’s technical agenda and the standards going forward.